 Thank you for your interest in working with one of our peer advisors.
 In light of current events, our peer advisor procedures have changed, and cases are currently being managed on a case-by-case basis.
 Please email email@example.com and include your name, contact information, and how we can help.
 Our student staff will review it and get back to you with next steps!

-How do I make a staff advising appointment?
+How do I make an advising appointment?